NHMDenmark/Mass-Digitizer/documentation/import_protocol_postProcessing.md

 - Make sure that the new column 'publish' which has the value "True" exists.
 This signifies that the records are to be published to GBIF.
 This is currently included in the GREL script.
 - Check that the new column 'project' has been added which has the value "DaSSCo".
 - It is imperative that taxonfullnames with qualifiers ('cf.', 'aff.', 'sp.') are handled, so that they won't automatically be interpreted as novel names.
 This means looking the Genus up in the taxonomy to determine if it is a known name or not.
 If known then determine the taxonspidID and add this manually.
-- Save the result as a CSV file in the Post_process_NOT_been_imported directory.
+- Save the result as a CSV file.
+- The dataset records you are about to import into Specify have had their catalog numbers reserved for this task.
+Please identify the range of catalog numbers and submit this to specify@snm.ku.dk for deletion.

 Workbench steps
 - Before embarking on he Workbench import, you must mention that an import is under way in the Specify chat.